 Body: Plenty of Options

 The skin on the rest of your body is a lot tougher than up top, so you have more options for keeping it free from pesky dead skin cells.
 You’ll find oodles of body exfoliating products on the market so it really comes down to your personal preference.
 Some of these include: a body scrub, a loofah sponge combined with your favorite body wash, bar soap with built-in scrubbing agents like bits of pumice, or a DIY mixture like the sugar/coconut oil combo above.
 If you prefer to go the natural, DIY route, you can find plenty of recipes online, like one of these hydrating bath recipes.
 Exfoliating your body is something you can do every time you shower to keep your skin looking and feeling great.
 It’s also a great primer before shaving to ensure a close shave and prevent cuts.

 Your feet have tougher skin and require the most elbow grease to remove the dead skin that can build up and leave them looking not-so-fresh.
 For this reason, it’s best to bring out the toughest exfoliator in the game: the almighty pumice stone.
 Pumice is a natural product as well – it’s actually porous volcanic rock!
 You can use it to remove flaky dry skin and even tough calluses.
 Just be sure to wet it before you start exfoliating and clean it thoroughly to prevent bacteria build-up.
 Follow your foot exfoliation with a foot cream to keep your tootsies smooth and moisturized.
 Learn more about keeping your toes on point here.

 What’s your favorite way to keep your skin glowing?
-Share in the comments or on Twitter at @luvoinc.
-Be sure to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Share in the comments below and be sure to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.